min2ha/ukwa-site/content/target/40116/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Anita Davies on Facebook (Liberal Democrats candidate for Ogmore)

 Anita Davies is the Liberal Democrats candidate for Ogmore at the 2016 National Assembly Election.